vwxi/dht/PROTOCOL.md

 ### get_addresses (`0x05`)

-this message attempts to obtain valid peer records for a given peer ID from a node. responses must be peer records with valid signatures.
+this message attempts to obtain valid peer records for a given peer ID from a node. responses must be peer records with valid signatures. if the peer ID is the recipient's ID, the recipient must respond with their own peer record.
 this message does not update the routing table.
 on the client side, all obtained records should be externally validated (by identifying them)